-Through Dec.24.
+Nov 16 – Dec 24.
 Outlets at Anthem.
 For the 21st consecutive year, Outlets at Anthem will be home to Arizona’s tallest fresh-cut Christmas tree!
 Plus, visit Santa in his cottage on the north side of the Food Court.
-Santa is available for visits and photos near Rocky Mountain Chocolate Factory now through Christmas Eve.
-Hours are 11am-7pm daily with a break from 2:30-3:30pm.
-Christmas Eve hours are 10am-5pm with a break from 1-1:45pm.
-Shoppers can bring their domesticated dogs and cat during this time to visit and capture a photo with Santa!
+Santa is available for visits and photos from 11am-7pm daily with a break from 2:30-3:30pm.
+Christmas Eve hours are 10am-4pm with a break from 1-1:45pm.
+Santa Paw Mondays are back this year, which is a special day that you can bring your domesticated dogs and cats to meet and capture a photo with Santa!
 Reservations are strongly recommended for photos but not required.

-Dec.3.
+Dec 2.
 Carefree Lights Up!
 Tree Lighting Ceremony.
-6-7:30pm.
-Join Carefree as they light up the Town for the holidays!
-Desert Hills Presbyterian Church Carolers, along with local music talent, Kevin Glenn, will delight guests with the sounds of Christmas.
+From 4-6pm join Carefree as they light up the Town for the holidays in the Carefree Gardens!
+Desert Hills Presbyterian Church Carolers, Kevin Glenn, and special guest The Cactus Killers will delight guests with the sounds of Christmas.

 Nov.
 10-Dec.
 24. Photos with Santa.
 The magic of the holiday season comes alive with a visit to Santa’s winter wonderland.
 Santa will be here starting November 10th and is located on the lower level, Macy’s Court.
 A visit with Santa is always free and photo packages are available for purchase.
 Reservations recommended.
 Chandler Fashion Center, 3111 W Chandler Blvd, Chandler.